Paranhos-Wendell/estoque/README.md

-# This project is a cooperative study Wendell-Paranhas and Jedeias
+# This project is a cooperative study Wendell-Paranhos and Jedeias

 ## Technologies used: